ops-center/searchlight/docs/cluster-alerts/component_status.md

 # Check component_status

 This is used to check Kubernetes components.

-In this tutorial,
+ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
+This check command is used to test Searchlight.

+## Spec
+`env` check command has no variables.
+Execution of this command can result in following states:
+- OK
+- WARNING
+- CRITICAL
+- UNKNOWN

+## Tutorial

-## Before You Begin
+### Before You Begin
 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster for this tutorial: